rust-lang/blog.rust-lang.org/posts/2022-02-21-rust-analyzer-joins-rust-org.md

 Not only is it a very capable language server for Rust, but according to [VS Code statistics](https://marketplace.visualstudio.com/search?target=VSCode&category=Programming%20Languages&sortBy=Rating), it is one of the best rated LSP implementations *across* programming languages.
 We highly recommend giving rust-analyzer a spin today, even if it will take some more time for us to complete the due process and switch from the existing officially recommended LSP implementation (RLS) properly.

-rust-analyzer enjoys first-class support in many editors:
+rust-analyzer enjoys excellent support in many editors:

 * For VS Code, install the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) extension from the marketplace.
 * For Neovim, follow the setup instructions [from this post](https://sharksforarms.dev/posts/neovim-rust/).